-Your certificate will be posted out 4-6 weeks after the ceremonies (providing you have given your certificate postal address on the online form).
+Your certificate will be posted within 6 weeks of the ceremonies (providing you have given your certificate postal address on the online form).
 Please allow up to 8 weeks for delivery.

-If your certificate is being posted to to a UK address, then it will be sent by first class mail, and if to an overseas address, it will be sent by recorded mail.
+If your certificate is being posted to to a UK address, then it will be sent by second class mail, and if to an overseas address, it will be sent by airmail.

 If you have requested your certificate to be posted by courier, and if payment of £20.00 (for UK addresses) or £40.00 (for overseas addresses) is received, we will post your certificate 2-3 weeks after the ceremonies.

-As an exception to the above, if you are a student at Warwick Manufacturing Group, and have registered through the IGDS route at one of the overseas centres, your certificate will be posted to the overseas centre office by courier (in this instance, you are not expected to pay for the courier service as this cost will be met by the University).
+As an exception to the above, if you are a student at Warwick Manufacturing Group, and have registered through the IGDS route at one of the overseas centres, with outstanding debt, your certificate will be posted to the overseas centre office for onward distribution.

 Yes, you can arrange for someone else (including a friend, relative, or another student) to collect your certificate on your behalf.
 However, please note the number of certificates that any one person can collect is a maximum of 5 (five) certificates.
 Please check with the person to ensure that they will be able to collect your certificate.
 If they have already agreed to collect certificates for 5 other graduates, please check with another friend/colleague.
 Your friend/colleague must show their own proof of identification (eg passport) which Student Services Reception will need to see when they collect your certificate.